Finture/Flowee-BPMS-Docs/content/update/minor/723-to-724/_index.md

 1. For administrators and developers: [Full distribution update](#full-distribution)
 2. For administrators and developers: [JMX Prometheus Javaagent Update](#jmx-prometheus-javaagent-upgrade)

-This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.24.
+This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Flowee BPMS.24.

 # Database updates